Last Updated on March 3, 2023 by Katie Barton

-Pull out your vacuum or shop vac, open up the windows and vacuum the tracks.
+Pull out your vacuum or shop vac, open the windows, and vacuum the tracks.
 If you haven’t done this in a while, you’ll probably find a collection of bugs in there.
 After the tracks are swept, wipe them down with an all-purpose cleaner.

-Last, use a glass cleaner to wipe down your windows.
+Last, use a glass cleaner on your windows.

 Wipe Down Baseboards